 Few of New York City's urban parks can match the incredible biodiversity and range of family-friendly activities found at the Bronx's New York Botanical Garden.
-In addition to providing a blissful escape from the urban jungle, the 250-acre NYBG offers a packed cultural calendar, including world-class art and horticulture exhibitions, as well as alfresco dinners prepared by acclaimed NYC chefs.
+In addition to providing a blissful escape from the urban jungle, the 250-acre NYBG offers a packed cultural calendar, including world-class art and horticulture exhibitions.

 Founded in the late 19th century as New York's answer to the Royal Botanic Gardens in London, the NYBG gives a unique glimpse into the City's past and present through the lenses of its flora, fauna and edible crops.
 A visit to the garden couldn't be easier to plan, and there are great on-site dining options, making it easy to spend the entire day in its environs.
 The best choice for admission the All-Garden Pass, which includes all attractions and a Tram Tour that provides an overview of the Garden, including its history and various collections.
 For more highlights and practicalities, read on.

 Thanks to the Metro-North rail line, you can get to the Garden in less than half an hour from Grand Central Terminal.
 (The New York Botanical Garden Metro-North station is across the street from the Garden's Mosholu Gate entrance; the Conservatory Gate entrance is farther southeast along Southern Boulevard.)
 Tickets for Metro-North can be purchased in person at Grand Central Terminal.
 Another option is to hop on the B, D or 4 subway train to the Bedford Park Blvd. station and then catch the Bx26 bus to the Mosholu Gate entrance.